starlake-ai/starlake/docs/user/howto/load.rst

 Load Rules
 ###############

-Ingestion rules are stored in the HDFS folder referenced by the COMET_METADATA environment variable (/tmp/metadata by default).
+Load rules are stored in the HDFS folder referenced by the COMET_METADATA environment variable (/tmp/metadata by default).

 .. note::